-Those who fail to comply with the legislation may be found guilty of committing a criminal offence.
+Those who fail to comply with the legislation may face prosecution and could be found guilty of committing a criminal offence.
 Where the non-compliance could put people at risk of death or serious injury those responsible may be fined up to £20,000 and/or face imprisonment up to 2 years.
 Other failures that would not put persons at such serious risk could result in a fine not exceeding level five on the summary scale, currently £5,000.

-It should be noted that if a successful prosecution was to be brought due to failure to comply with the relevant legislation then cover may not be provided by the present Mountaineering Scotland civil liability insurance (see guideline no. 6) since the specific exclusions include 'fines, penalties and punitive damages' and 'deliberate, dishonest or forseeable acts' and it should be remembered that ignorance of the law is not a defence in law.
+It should be noted that if a successful criminal prosecution was to be brought as a result of failure to comply with the relevant legislation then cover may not be provided by the current Mountaineering Scotland combined liability insurance (see guideline no. 6) since a specific exclusion is 'Liability arising out of criminal acts'.
+It should also be noted that ignorance of the law is not a defence in law.